Our Investment Style and Philosophy

-The only simple rule in investment analysis is that there are no other simple rules.
-We use our experience and investment judgment, combined with our knowledge of relevant economic, competitive and risk factors, to evaluate a large variety of raw information.
-Ultimately, we develop our own estimates of current and projected future values of various investments in order to build investment portfolios designed to pursue our clients' investment objectives.
-Simply put, our own research powers our investment performance, and economics and investment analysis power our research.
+We use our education, experience and investment judgment, combined with our understanding of relevant economic, competitive and risk factors, to evaluate a large variety of raw information.
+We develop our own estimates of current and projected future values of various investments in order to build investment portfolios designed to pursue our clients' investment objectives.
+Simply put, our own research powers our investment decisions, and economics and investment analysis power our research.

-In producing our own detailed, rigorous research, we consider a wide variety of economic and financial factors such as:
+In producing our detailed research, we consider a wide variety of economic and financial factors such as:

 - Industry and company growth characteristics